-Termination income for the three months ended June 30, 2010 was related to nine tenants across the Same Property Portfolio that terminated their leases and totaled approximately \$2.3 million, which included approximately \$1.6 million of termination income from a small retail tenant in New York City.
+Termination income for the three months ended September 30, 2010 related to six tenants across the Same Property Portfolio and totaled approximately \$3.6 million, which included approximately \$1.7 million of termination income from our Reston, Virginia properties to accommodate growth of an existing tenant and to provide space early to a new tenant and approximately \$1.3 million of the termination income from a tenant at 599 Lexington Avenue in New York City to accommodate growth of an existing tenant.

-Operating expenses from the Same Property Portfolio increased approximately \$2.0 million for the three months ended June 30, 2011 compared to 2010 due to a net increase in general property operating expenses.
+Operating expenses from the Same Property Portfolio increased approximately \$1.5 million for the three months ended September 30, 2011 compared to 2010 due to a net increase in general property operating expenses.

-Depreciation and amortization expense for the Same Property Portfolio increased approximately \$9.0 million for the three months ended June 30, 2011 compared to 2010.
-The increase was primarily the result of the acceleration of depreciation expense during the three months ended June 30, 2011 totaling approximately \$10.7 million in anticipation of the planned redevelopment of our 12300 & 12310 Sunrise Valley Drive properties located in Reston, Virginia.
+Depreciation and amortization expense for the Same Property Portfolio increased approximately \$4.9 million for the three months ended September 30, 2011 compared to 2010.
+The increase was primarily the result of the acceleration of depreciation expense during the three months ended September 30, 2011 totaling approximately \$5.0 million in anticipation of the planned redevelopment of our 12300 Sunrise Valley Drive property located in Reston, Virginia.